ArimaGenomics/Arima-Oncology-Pipeline/README.md

 ftp://ftp-arimagenomics.sdsc.edu/pub/Oncology/

+## Further Reading for Advanced Users

+***All the files mentioned in this section are already incorporated into the Docker and Singularity containers!***

 On the FTP ( ftp://ftp-arimagenomics.sdsc.edu/pub/ARIMA_Oncology_Pipeline/test_data/design/5kb_2Mb/ ), there are six pre-computed design files for hg38 at 5kb resolution.
 We found that after the binning, 5kb resolution provides the best replicate reproducibility and sensitivity.
 This folder contains three pre-computed design files (*.npb, *.poe and *.nbpb), one *.rmap, one *.baitmap, and one *.baitmap_4col.txt file.

-The hg38 reference files can also be found at our FTP ( ftp://ftp-arimagenomics.sdsc.edu/pub/ARIMA_Capture_HiC_Settings/hg38/reference/ ), with one reference FASTA file (\*.fa), one HiCUP digest file for Arima's dual-enzyme chemistry and six bowtie2 index files (\*.bt2) in it.
+The hg38 reference files can also be found on our FTP ( ftp://ftp-arimagenomics.sdsc.edu/pub/ARIMA_Capture_HiC_Settings/hg38/reference/ ), with one reference FASTA file (\*.fa), one HiCUP digest file for Arima's dual-enzyme chemistry and six bowtie2 index files (\*.bt2) in it.

 If you would like to run the pipeline with "-C 1" (generate HiC heatmap), these two files are also required: ftp://ftp-arimagenomics.sdsc.edu/pub/Arima_FFPE/Juicer/hg38.chrom.sizes and ftp://ftp-arimagenomics.sdsc.edu/pub/Arima_FFPE/Juicer/hg38_GATC_GANTC.txt.